ConnectedSystemsLab/radarize_ae/README.md

 ### Dataset Preparation

-1. Download the dataset from the [Box link]() and unzip into this directory.
+1. Download the dataset from the [link]() and unzip into this directory.
-2. Download the saved models+outputs from [Box link]() and unzip into this directory.
+2. Download the saved models+outputs from [link]() and unzip into this directory.

 ### Evaluation